MicrosoftDocs/windows-itpro-docs/windows/keep-secure/enable-siem-integration-windows-defender-advanced-threat-protection.md

 - Windows 10 Pro Education
 - Windows Defender Advanced Threat Protection (Windows Defender ATP)

-Enable security information and event management (SIEM) integration so that you can receive alerts in your SIEM solution from the Windows Defender ATP portal.
+Enable security information and event management (SIEM) integration so you can pull alerts from the Windows Defender ATP portal using your SIEM solution or by connecting directly to the alerts REST API.

 1. In the navigation pane, select **Preferences setup** > **SIEM integration**.